orf/presentations/10-07-2019 - EuroPython/Python Autoreloader.md

 ^ 60 lines of code!

-^ sys.meta_path can contain arbitrary things written in Python
+^ Can write a 'loader' to do magic things to imports

 ^ Other more common uses: pytest, Cython